alm-tools/alm/README.md

 npm install tsb -g
 ```

-Run it from the directory you want to serve up:
+Run it from any directory you want to serve up:
 ```
 tsb
 ```